 Including links with your stories can be incredibly effective.
 In fact, Instagram story links get 15-25% swipe-through rates for publishers and brands.

 Insights and analytics are some other helpful features you can enjoy if you convert to an Instagram business profile.
-While the analytics are somewhat simplistic and basic, they still provide a glimpse into who your followers are and what they’re looking for.

 For Sked users, the link-in-bio feature also lets you track every click your profile link gets from each post.
 It’s a great way to figure out what types of content work best for your audience.
-You can find out more about Sked’s analytics here.

 What is this major con?
 Here it is:

 Instagram typically remains pretty tight-lipped about all that’s involved with their algorithm.
-But, if the platform follows in the footsteps of the parent company, Facebook, then we know one thing for certain: They want people to pay for ads.
+But, if the platform follows in the footsteps of the parent company, Facebook, then we know one thing for certain: they want people to pay for ads.
 It’s where they make their money.

 Think about it this way.
-When you switch to a business profile on Instagram, you’re signaling to the platform that you are indeed a business eager to get your brand and products out in front of prospective customers.
+When you switch to a business profile on Instagram, you’re signalling to the platform that you are indeed a business eager to get your brand and products out in front of prospective customers.
 That act alone labels you as one of Instagram’s target customers—a business that would be ripe for some advertising.

 Plus, as more and more brands are present on social networks, the algorithms almost always assume that users will value a post from a friend or individual more than a sales message from a brand—which makes it that much tougher to get your content seen.

-While it’s tough to find any specific statistics that speak to the engagement nosedive that brands experience after making the switch, many suspect that changing over to a business profile can have a negative impact.
+While it’s tough to find any specific statistics that speak to the engagement nosedive that brands experience after making the switch, many do suspect that changing over to a business profile can have a negative impact.